SaranshPadhy/nba-scraping-ml-predictor/README.md

   - **Past NBA Game Predictions:** Past predictions, actual results, and correctness (✔️/❌)

 ## Notes
 - The project uses a mock schedule for future games.
-Replace `future/mock_schedule.csv` with real schedules when it comes out.
+Replace `future/mock_schedule.csv` with the real schedule when it comes out.
 - All data is local; no API keys required.
 - Data scraping will take several hours due to basketball-reference's rate-limiting.
 - For large datasets, initial data parsing runs may take several minutes.